adonix-org/postrise/README.md

 ## ⏱️ Quickstart

-Create and configure your PostgreSQL server connection.
+Create and configure your PostgreSQL data source connections.

 ⚠️ An exception will be thrown by **Postrise** if connecting as a `SUPERUSER`.
 See [Security](#-security) for details on how to bypass this behavior if required.